amueller69/Law-School-Notes/Bar-Review/Property.md

     * **Assignment**: when tenant transfers entire remaining interest in the lease (i.e., for the rest of the lease term)
     * **Sublease**: when tenant transfers anything less than the entire remaining interest; original (head) T retains portion of remaining lease term and has right to possession once sub-lease term expires
     * Determine which exists by looking at intent of the parties as manifested in the transaction
-    * Sublease nor assignment automatically ends original T's obligations under lease
+    * Neither sublease nor assignment automatically ends original T's obligations under lease
       * As noted above, still privity of K (unless L agreed to release original T through a novation) between original T and L, but not between new T and L.
         * This means sub-tenant/assignee can't sue L for breaching contractual provisions (or vice-versa)
       * Depending on whether it is an assignment or sublease, there may not be privity of estate between L and current T
         * If sublease, then no P of E since they do not share successive interests in the land (head tenant is in-between them, has reversion)
-          * L can't sue ST for unpaid rent; ST can't sue for breach of implied covenant of quiet enjoyment
+          * L can't sue ST for unpaid rent and ST can't sue for breach of implied covenant of quiet enjoyment; however, L can sue original T for unpaid rent, in which case original T would be entitled to contribution from ST
-          * However, L can sue to evict assignee for unpaid rent and/or violations of covenants that touch & concern the land, while assignee can sue for breach of implied covenant of quiet enjoyment
+        * However, in assignment, L can sue to evict assignee for unpaid rent and/or violations of other covenants that touch & concern the land, while assignee can sue for breach of implied covenant of quiet enjoyment

 ### Fixtures